Mayukh Singh Mahar

-Mayukh Singh Mahar (born, 1 January 1956) is an Indian politician from Uttarakhand who is the current member of Uttarakhand Legislative Assembly from Pithoragarh.He is a three term member of the Uttarakhand Legislative Assembly and is a member of Indian National Congress.
+Mayukh Singh Mahar (born, 1 January 1956) is an Indian politician from Uttarakhand who is the current member of Uttarakhand Legislative Assembly from Pithoragarh.
+He is a three term member of the Uttarakhand Legislative Assembly and is a member of Indian National Congress.

 Ethnically, he is a Kumaoni and a Kshatriya Rajput.
-He was elected as MLA from Pithoragarh constituency for the first time in 2012, defeating Prakash Pant.
-Then, in 2017 assembly elections, he got defeated by Prakash Pant.
-Afterwards, in 2022 Uttarakhand Legislative Assembly Elections, he again came to power, defeating Chandra Pant from Bharatiya Janata Party.
-He was also elected in 2007 Uttarakhand Legislative Assembly election from Kanalichhina Assembly constituency in Pithoragarh district, defeating UKD chief Kashi Singh Airy.
+He was elected as MLA from Pithoragarh constituency for the first time in 2012, defeating Prakash Pant by a significant margin of 13,197 votes and polling 59.46% of the votes cast and winning by over 23.10%.
+This was the highest victory margin in terms of number of votes and percentage in the history of Pithoragarh Assembly constituency.
+Then, in 2017 assembly elections, he got defeated by Prakash Pant by a margin of 2,684 votes, securing 45.15% of the votes cast.
+Afterwards, in 2022 Uttarakhand Legislative Assembly Elections, he again came to power, defeating Chandra Pant from Bharatiya Janata Party by a margin of 6,054 votes and securing 47.48% of the votes cast.
+He was also elected in 2007 Uttarakhand Legislative Assembly election from the now defunct Kanalichhina Assembly constituency in Pithoragarh district, defeating UKD chief Kashi Singh Airy by a margin of 4,473 votes by securing 42.21% of the votes cast.